 How do you tell the sexes apart?
 Turkeys are all large brown birds with sharp beaks and big, spurred feet.
 The toms are generally larger than the hens and have bright, iridescent feathers.
 These distinctions are apparent in a mixed sex group, but for most of the year, the birds segregate into male or female only groups.

 I enjoy the turkeys.
 We call them turkels, to distinguish them from the turkey that will grace our dinner table on Thanksgiving.
 Watching them is still a treat.
 Most of the time all they do is stop for a snack at the bird feeder and a drink from the bird bath.
-But I do have some special stories about the turkeys that have visited my yard.

 Thank you all,

 Top two pictures from Wikipedia, "chest hair" by my husband